Nate03281982/nate-memory-game/README.md

 Turn over two tiles until you have a match.
 You want to find all the matches as soon as possible.
 There is a timer that begins on your first click.
 You can win stars for finishing the game is the lowest possible moves.

-How I build the game:
+How I built the game:
 -I used HTML and CSS to style the game
 -I used vanilla JavaScript to create the card flipping logic -I created a deck (array) of cards that is shuffled every time you start the game